Six Senses Bhutan

 Six Senses Ninh Van Bay

-Last year, to mark World Sleep Day on March 13, we asked you to take our sleep survey.
+Last year, we asked you to take our sleep survey.

 The good news is that on average, 70 percent of you reported to have six to eight hours of sleep per night, with 16 percent achieving 8+ hours.
 On the other end of the scale, 15 percent reported to have trouble falling asleep with 14 percent reporting restless sleep with lots of dreams.